-Who is the most exciting midfielder in the world right now?
-(Image credits – Heute; licence details).
+Who are the most exciting midfielders in world football right now?

 Midfielders are often known as the heartbeat of football, and even with the game evolving over the years, midfield has always been the point of difference in football games.